Extending the Domain Model

 You can find more information about implementation of the entity picker component here

-1. Configure Columns of the wizard to include the following columns:
+Configure Columnsof the wizard to include the following columns:

 One of the Entity Picker components many benefits is that it provides the flexibility to allow the addition of a new record, should the address entry not exist in any of the existing records brought back from the backend.
 To tap into the full functionality, we need to go create a form that will allow us to enter the details of the new address entry.